saralajew/cbc_networks/README.md

 See [here](https://github.com/keras-team/keras) for the installation instructions of Keras.

+**If you use Tensorflow as backend, then please use Tensorflow 1.
+We observed problems with Tensorflow 2!**

 ### CBC package installation

 We recommend using Python 3, as no other version has been tested